andrea2811/Podcast-Project/README.md

 # Podcast-Project

-a responsive web page for a podcast channel
+a responsive landing page for a podcast channel.

+## General info

+This project is simple Lorem ipsum dolor generator.

+## Technologies

+Project is created with:
+* Html
+* Css
+* Sass